 How Can a Negative Credit Card Bill Affect My Bank Account?

 Fortunately, having a negative credit card balance most likely won’t have any effect on your bank account at all.
-Since your credit card and bank account are two separate accounts, they do not always directly affect one another.
+Since your card and bank account are two separate accounts, they do not always directly affect one another.

 However, if you accidentally made a double payment on your credit card and only had enough money in your checking account to cover a single payment, this may cause your credit card to have an effect on your bank account.
-When checking accounts balances dip below zero, there are several consequences account holders may face.
+When checking account balances dip below zero, there are several consequences account holders may face.
 They are:

 What Happens if I Underpay My Credit Card?